nicovillanueva/badgopher/README.md

 As of now (October 13, 2016), the screen presented to the victim is not implemented.
 The intention is to control the malware locally via a webserver and HTTP requests.
 A stub of this is coded in `web.go`.
 Instead, for now, it's controlled via the `main.go` file.
 There are known bugs, and there may probably be more of them, so *use at your own risk*.
 Which should be needless to say, considering that you are fucking around with malware.

+### Running
+1. Edit the `main.go` file: Uncomment it, and set which path the thing will attack.
+2. `go run *.go`

+Or you could build it (`go build`) and just run the binary, but whatever.

+Needless to say, you need your Go environment properly set up.
+That's left as an exercise for the reader to figure out.

 ### Disclaimer
 Made with the sole purpose of learning, I take absolutely no resposibility on the misuse of this software.
 As "safe" as it's created to be, it's still dangerous.
 Use with caution.
 Or just don't.